-AUT is known for creating career-ready graduates, and our students shape successful careers in many fields, both in and out of the sport and recreation industry.
+AUT's mission is to create great graduates, and each member of our staff contributes to this.
+We offer exceptional learning experiences that prepare students to be successful wherever in the world their career may take them.
+AUT is known for creating world-ready graduates, and our students shape successful careers in many fields, both in and out of the sport and recreation industry.
 They work with elite athletes, manage events, help people make healthier lifestyle choices, and conduct research that leads to new discoveries in sport or health.
 Many of them also set up their own business.